 If you feel more adventurous, try this Fluffy Lamb Cake decorating idea or watch the videos below.

-How to Make and Decorate an Easter Lamb Cake Videos
+How to Decorate a Lamb Cake for Easter

 What’s your favorite Easter lamb cake memory?
 Share in the comments below!